Rediscovering Awe at Loch na Keal, Mull

 Not for the first time on the trip, I felt an odd combination of elation and ache.
 But the tinge of sadness touching me was not borne of the black despair I had been immersed in during the last couple of years, as I watched my mother suffering with cancer.
 Rather, it was a bittersweet poignancy that was reassuring, that told me that the heavy grief and anger that had been suffocating my other emotions was lifting.
 Those twangs of something beyond only bitterness meant my senses were alive, and I could feel again.

-A few weeks later, on a Saturday morning, I sat with my brother Andy and husband Tom in the first row at Our Lady of the Cross church in Holyoke.
+A few weeks later, on a Saturday morning, I sat with my brother Andy and husband Tom in the first row at Our Lady of the Cross Church in Holyoke.
 We watched Father Alex slowly move down from the pulpit to approach the congregation.
-The priest rested his hand on wooden railing, looked me in the eye and nodded.
+The priest rested his hand on the wooden railing, looked me in the eye and nodded.
 Then he turned to face the fifty or so people seated behind us and began to speak.

 He told those of us gathered that he had a fellow cleric who was a scholar in biblical languages and regularly read the scriptures in Hebrew, Aramaic, Greek, and Latin.
 But, Father Alex said, despite his love of linguistics, his colleague told him that whenever he read the story of creation and reached the line “And it was good,” he couldn’t help but think a better way to put it, in any language, was “Wow!”